Where are you located?

 Your website says we can invite 20 wedding guests for your ceremonies, is that really your allowed maximum guest count?

 Yes, it is.
 Absolute 20 max wedding guest (this includes children) + the couple equals 22.
-We have formal contracts with the USFS and private landowners which permit us to bring 20 guests and the couple to our ceremony sites.
-The only acceptance to the 20-guest max is the Creatures of Comfort’s Upgraded which is entirely held at your rental cabin or lodge.
+We have formal contracts with the USFS, Kentucky State Parks and private landowners which permit us to bring 20 guests and the couple to our ceremony sites.
+The only acceptance to the 20-guest max is the Creatures of Comfort’s where the ceremony is primarily hosted at your rental cabin or lodge and the couple, and our in-house photographer can venture into the woods for couple’s photos.
 We do not put a cap on the number of guests on that package because the capacity of each cabin or lodge varies.

 Do you take credit cards?